Marijuana Addiction Treatment

 - Less academic and career success

-Impaired judgment and coordination make driving under the influence of marijuana extremely dangerous.
-Studies show that marijuana use more than doubles the risk of being in a car accident.
-The risk is even higher when marijuana is mixed with alcohol.
+Marijuana abuse impairs judgement and coordination.
+This makes driving under the influence of marijuana extremely dangerous.
+Marijuana use more than doubles the risk of being in a car accident.
+The risk is even higher when marijuana is mixed with alcohol abuse.

 About Marijuana Addiction Treatment

 With the potency of marijuana reaching a historical high in recent years, cannabis addiction is an even greater concern.
-More people are showing up in emergency departments and addiction treatment programs with problems related to marijuana use.
-Cognitive-behavioral therapy, family therapy, motivational enhancement therapy and other approaches have proven effective in marijuana addiction treatment.
-Addiction specialists treat the condition with behavioral therapies meant to change the habitual actions of recovering marijuana addicts.
-Practitioners introduce the recovering addict to healthier alternative behaviors that he or she can gradually learn to rely on instead of resorting to drug use.
+More people are showing up in emergency departments and addiction treatment centers with problems related to marijuana use.
+Some approaches that are effective in treating marijuana addiction include:

 Ready to Get Help?

-To learn more about Marijuana Addiction, call 844-876-5568
+To learn more about Marijuana Addiction Treatment, call 844-876-5568